SRS Analysis

 December 30, 2022

-Still, engineers can better visualize the effects of a shock on a physical system using the SRS.
-They can determine the maximum dynamic load of a component or the entire system as a function of frequency.
-Then, they can correlate this information to the damage potential based on an input response.
-Although an SRS response cannot generate the original pulse, the engineer can determine if it is similar to the transient event.
+With the SRS, engineers can best visualize the effects of a shock on a physical system.
+They can determine the maximum dynamic load of a component or system as a function of frequency and correlate it to the damage potential based on an input response.
+Although an SRS response cannot generate the original pulse, the engineer can use supplemental SRS analysis to determine if it reflects the transient event.

 Supplemental SRS Analysis

-SRS transform is many to one, meaning a range of waveforms can produce the same SRS in terms of amplitude, duration, and frequency content.
+The SRS transform is many to one, meaning a range of waveforms can produce the same SRS in terms of amplitude, duration, and frequency content.
 A supplemental analysis is needed to ensure the pulses represent the original event.
-This analysis includes:

 • Coherence